 The location of each detected photon for a given beam, relative to the ICESat-2 observatory, is determined by the ATL03g geolocation algorithm.
-The pointing direction of each beam is determined by the Precision Pointing Determination (PPD) algorithm, using primarily data from the Laser Reference System (LRS) on ATLAS.
-Each beam shares a common origination point at the ATLAS diffractive optical element (DOE), where the single laser beam from the active ATLAS laser is split into the 6 beams: 3 weak and 3 strong.
-The location of the DOE was measured in the ICESat-2 Master Reference Frame (MRF), which provided a common frame for the relative locations of the components of ATLAS (such as the DOE) and the ICESat-2 Observatory (such as the observatory center of mass).
+The pointing direction of each beam is determined by the Precision Pointing Determination algorithm, using primarily data from the Laser Reference System (LRS) on ATLAS.
+Each beam shares a common origination point at the ATLAS diffractive optical element (DOE), where the single laser beam from one of the two ATLAS lasers is split into the 6 beams: 3 weak and 3 strong.
+The location of the DOE is measured in the ICESat-2 Master Reference Frame (MRF), which provides a common frame for the relative locations of the components of ATLAS (such as the DOE) and the ICESat-2 Observatory (such as the observatory center of mass).
 The schematic of the measurement is outlined in Figure 3-4.

-The zero-range distance of ATLAS was measured before launch during integration and test to account for the optical and electrical path lengths within ATLAS.
-Essentially, the zero-range distance measurement consisted of comparing the ATLAS-measured range to a target at an independently measured series of distances from ATLAS, and solving for the apparent distance to a target placed at "zero range", or right in front of ATLAS.
-These distances were measured for many permutations of ATLAS settings and configurations (e.g. primary and redundant detectors, primary and redundant start pulse detectors, etc...) and are documented in the ATLAS pre-launch calibration product CAL-08.
+The zero-range distance of ATLAS was measured during integration to account for the optical and electrical path lengths within ATLAS.
+Essentially, the zero-range distance measurement consisted of comparing the ATLAS-measured range to a target at an independently measured series of distances from ATLAS.
+These distances were measured for many permutations of ATLAS settings and configurations (e.g. primary and redundant detectors, primary and redundant start pulse detectors, etc...) and are documented in the ATLAS pre-launch calibration

+CAL-08.
 The zero-range distances are shown schematically as the lengths of the green vectors in Figure 3-4.
 The uncorrected zero range points (ZRP) are shown as the green dots in Figure 3-4; these points move tangentially up to a few millimeters as the beams are steered with the beam-steering mechanism to keep the laser spots aligned with the telescope.
-In releases 001-004, the ATL03 product used the uncorrected beam-specific ZRP from the June 2017 CAL-08 product.